reincas/Lanthanide/docs/internals.md

 The perturbation hamiltonians preserve symmetry in $R_3$, thus only the quantum number J of the total angular momentum.
 The states of lanthanide ions are thus intermediate states.
-Each state is a linear combination of different SLJ states with the same quantum number J. The class `StateListJ` provides a list of `StateJ` objects representing individual states in intermediate SLJ coupling.
-The state object `StateJ` keeps a linear combination of all SLJ states with the same J. The attribute `values` contains the respective factors, `weights` the squared factors and `states` the respective list of `StateSLJ` objects.
-The short string representation of a state in intermediate coupling it that of its SLJ component with largest weight.
+Each state is a linear combination of different SLJ states with the same quantum number J. The class `StateListJ` provides a list of `StateJ` objects representing individual states in intermediate SLJ coupling in the order of their energy levels, which are available in the attribute `energies`.

+The state object `StateJ` keeps a linear combination of all SLJ states with the same J. The attribute `values` contains the respective factors, `weights` the squared factors, `states` the respective list of `StateSLJ` objects, and `energy` the energy of the state.
+The short string representation of a state in intermediate coupling is that of its SLJ component with largest weight.
 Note that this can result in more than one state with exactly the same label.
 The long representation lists the SLJ components with their weight in descending order.
-In order to limit the length of the representation strings, the method `StateJ.long()` can be called with the optional argument `min_weight` to displ
+In order to limit the length of the representation strings, the method `StateJ.long()` can be called with the optional argument `min_weight` to include only SLJ components with at least the given weight in the representation string.

-acts as a dictionary with
-symmetry names as keys and symmetry objects as values.
-It is identical to a `StateSLJM` object without the `"Jz"` symmetry object.
-The following sample code takes the SLJM states of Pr<sup>3+</sup> and prints long string representations of all states:
+The following sample code takes the intermediate states of Er<sup>3+</sup> and prints long string representations of all states:

 ```
 from lanthanide import Lanthanide, Coupling
-with Lanthanide(2) as ion:
+with Lanthanide(11) as ion:
-    states = ion.states(Coupling.SLJ)
+    states = ion.states(Coupling.J)
     for states in states:
-        print(state)
+        print(state.long(min_weight=0.05))
 ```

 ## Matrix class